 I tried writing several versions of a biography to post on here… but I hated them.
 One had too many jokes, one seemed too braggy, and one seemed like the life story of a nun.
 So instead of an “about me,” I wrote a bare-bones bio, and then had a few people come up with questions for a question-and-answer page.
 This was way more fun, and you can see a little of my real personality.

 Cooking and writing are my main hobbies, which turned into a job.
-I also love to read, go antique-hunting, and go fishing.
+I also love reading, fishing, and antique-hunting.

 I wrote a cookbook called The Supersize Family’s Guide to the Kitchen because I felt that the world and the families in it needed recipes that serve more people than the average recipe.
-The book is available at Amazon.com and will soon be available here on my website.
-I will write more cookbooks in the future.
+The book is available at Amazon.com, Barnes and Noble, and most of the major online bookstores.
+My second cookbook will be published September 2018.

 I sell books and other merchandise at select craft shows throughout the year.
 I typically post on this blog when I know I’ll have a booth somewhere.

-I live in Southern Missouri, where we have four seasons: winter, winter, still winter, and drought.
+I live in southern Missouri, where we have four seasons: winter, winter, still winter, and holy-cow-I’m-dying-lets-fry-an-egg-on-the-sidewalk.

 I’m glad you stopped by.
-Thanks for reading and God bless!
-Happy cooking!
+Thanks for reading and happy cooking!

 The only problem was, I usually cooked for 8-10 people, and most of the recipes I found in magazines and cookbooks made about 4-6 servings. #failure.
 With this in mind, I started collecting big-batch recipes for my own personal use.
 And I went through my mom’s recipe box and found quite a few forgotten recipes that I could double.
 I hunted for big potluck-style cookbooks, but I found the well to be practically dry.
 After I had 30 or so recipes, I had a crazy thought… “Maybe someday when I have a few hundred recipes I’ll write my own cookbook.”
-While I was collecting recipes and really stretching my wings as a home cook, I was simultaneously doing hours and hours and oodles and oodles of research about writing, formatting, publishing vs self-publishing, and on and on and on.
-I eventually decided that the best format for my control-freak self was to try self-publishing via Amazon/CreateSpace.
-I could then control every aspect of my cookbook.
-I enlisted Chelsea—a photographer—to take the food pictures for the cover.
-Chelsea and my sister Halle provided tons of props as well.
-The book is now available for purchase from Amazon and Barnes and Noble.
+And eventually I did.
+I did hours and hours and oodles and oodles of research about writing, formatting, publishing vs self-publishing, and on and on and on.
+I considered the traditional route, but I ultimately decided that since I was doing this project for fun, I wanted to handle every aspect myself, even though I knew it would take a ton of work.
+I chose CreateSpace as my self-publishing platform and I let my control-freak brain go wild.
+I enlisted my sister Chelsea—a photographer—to take the food pictures for the cover.
+Chelsea and my sister Halle provided tons of props for the photos as well.

 This may take a while.
 I’ve reinvented myself more times than Taylor Swift.
 Let me see… Throughout the years I’ve set myself on the career path of being an accountant, a hairstylist, a wedding planner, a florist, a novelist, a barrel-racer, a songwriter, an Olympic track star, and a model.
 And these are just the ones I can think of at the moment.
 In that same order, these were my reasons for stopping: I don’t want to be cooped up in a desk, I don’t like making small talk, I don’t like dealing with cranky families, I don’t really know anything about flowers, I ran out of steam halfway through every novel, I lost interest in horses, I wrote 250+ songs before I got burned out, I had a serious foot injury, and I was in one fashion show and hated it.